 You and individuals you add to the rental agreement are covered by Mastercard car rental insurance.

-While certain Mastercard products do offer car rental insurance, this benefit’s inclusion ultimately comes down to the issuer’s discretion.
+While specific Mastercard products do offer car rental insurance, this benefit’s inclusion ultimately comes down to the issuer’s discretion.
 Check with your issuer to see if you have access to the feature.
-If this feature is important to you and you don’t necessarily want a Mastercard, compare other credit cards with car rental insurance.
+If this feature is important to you and you don’t necessarily want a Mastercard, compare other credit cards with insurance for car rentals.

 Frequently asked questions